 Spearmint (Mentha spicata)

-This is one of the most well-known types of mint available, and it grows from 12 to 24 inches tall.
+Among the mint varieties, this is one of the most well-known types of mint available, and it grows from 12 to 24 inches tall.
 This plant has pink or lavender flowers, and you can grow it up to hardiness zone five.
 It does best when you plant it in partial shade with slightly acidic soil, and the soil should be rich and well draining.
 It grows well in hanging baskets, and you should mulch it twice a year.

 Since it has such a strong and lingering aroma, spearmint is very popular in the cosmetic industry.
 You can find the oil from this plant in body creams, shower gels, shampoos, and body washes.
 It’s nice to have in tea or cold drinks, and you can use it to help soothe congestion and ease digestive upset.